jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 - [] Oryx and crake.
 Margaret Atwood
 - [] The selfish gene.Richard Dawkins
 - [] The Dragon Book.
 Compilers: Principles, Techniques, and Tools
-- [] It's Been a Good Life.
-Isaac Asimov
-- [] Johnny Got His Gun.
-Dalton Trumbo
 - [] The Machine Stops.
 E. M.Forster
 - [] The Evolution of Cooperation.
 Robert Axelrod
-- [] Bloc by Bloc: How to Organize a Global Enterprise for the New Regional Order.
-Steven Weber
 - [] The Historian's Craft.
 Marc Bloch
 - [] Robot modeling and control.
 Mark W. Spong , Seth Hutchinson,  M. Vidyasagar.
 - [] Robotics vision and control.
 Peter Corke